 Fire Ball 01/13/2012

-These were far more complex than anything I'd done for mobile up to that time, and I was still learning XCode/Obj-C, so needless to say it was an adventure.
+These were far more complex than anything I'd done for mobile up to that point, and I was still learning XCode/Obj-C, so needless to say it was an adventure.
 Each one of these games had intricate features and presented a lot of unique challenges.
-On top of that, phones were not powerful at that time, so memory and framerate were always a concern.
+On top of that, phones were far from powerful at that time, so memory and framerate were always a concern.
 I left GlobalVR in the Spring of 2013 upon project completion.

 Here's a couple of magazine ads from that time; the left is for Cash Spin, and the right is for Code Red.